ntk148v/awesome-stars/README.md

 - [awesome-go-web-frameworks](https://github.com/speedwheel/awesome-go-web-frameworks) - You may not need a web framework if you design a small application for yourself, but if you're going production then you definitely will need one, a good one.
 - [programmers-proverbs](https://github.com/AntJanus/programmers-proverbs) - Proverbs from the programmer
 - [frontend-case-studies](https://github.com/andrew--r/frontend-case-studies) - 💼 A curated list of technical talks and articles about real-world enterprise frontend development
-- [landscape](https://github.com/cncf/landscape) - The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts, headquarters location, and recent tweets.
+- [landscape](https://github.com/cncf/landscape) - 🌄The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor counts, headquarters location, and recent tweets.
 - [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own (insert technology here)
 - [openstack-docs](https://github.com/naturalis/openstack-docs) - Documentation resources IT facilities Naturalis
 - [prometheus](https://github.com/vegasbrianc/prometheus) - A docker-compose stack for Prometheus monitoring